Nowadays, most modern cars have been manufactured with an installed computer.

 Can I tune up my car alone?

-You can do it yourself by doing simple maintenance like changing spark plugs, condenser, or points.
+You can do it yourself by doing simple maintenance like changing spark plugs, condensers, or points.

 However, if it’s complicated and you’re not knowledgeable about engines or cars, you should consult with experts.